shizhengLi/Learning-English-With-TED/README.md

-This repo contains materials for studying English.
+This repository contains materials for studying English.

-- TED: transcript and learning notes of TED speeches
+- TED: transcript and notes of TED speeches
-- Magazines: notes of The Economist, New Yorker, etc.
+- Magazines: notes of English magazines like The Economist
-- YouTube: subtitles and learning notes of YouTube videos
+- YouTube: subtitles and notes of YouTube videos
+- Books: learning notes of English books